 Please seek immediate medical care if you experience any of these symptoms.

-Here at AFC Urgent Care Danbury we’re committed to providing fast and affordable care to patients of all ages.
+Here at AFC Urgent Care Danbury we’re committed to providing fast and affordable care to patients 1 year or older.
 We also accept most insurances and offer low rates for uninsured patients.
 For more information, visit us at either of our convenient locations at 2 Main Street or 100 Mill Plain Road in Danbury, CT.

 You can always save time and register online